mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 print(vars(b))   # {'_zv92x003': 'abc123'}
 ```

-Ultimately, any data that's even remotely sensitive should be carefully stored behind an API with strict security requirements.
+Ultimately, any data that's even remotely sensitive should be stored behind an API with strict security requirements.
 If your program _does_ store sensitive data in a Python class, perhaps as it's ferried between databases or APIs, you should ensure there's no way to interact with this class from the frontend.

 #### 2. [Creating stacks](#creating-stacks)
 It's important to remember that Big O notation quantifies the _worst case_ efficiency.
 In the _worst_ case, our search will require scanning the entire stack to find the value we're looking for (i.e. all $n$ values).
 This is different from the _average_ case: if the values we search for are randomly distributed throughout the stack, we should expect to find the value on average in the middle (i.e. $\frac{n}{2}$ steps).